Dungyichao/PeriodicScheduler_Semaphore/README.md

 [tutorial](https://github.com/Dungyichao/STM32F4-LCD_ST7735s)
 ).
 You can modify the variable QUANTA (in the top of main.c) to 30 or even larger to make your LCD more stable.

+You can play around the Initialization of semaphore by changing the 1 to the other semaphore and inspect what happens on the LCD.

+# 6. Reference and conclusion